huanhuan-li/AI2GE4DD/code/readme.md

-code built base on tensorflow v1.8 (which is out-of-date)
+baseVAE_tensorflowV1: build on tensorflow 1.8, which is not supported by ghddi cluster envs.
+baseVAE_tensorflowV2: build on tensorflow 2.2, to run this, try </usr/bin/python3.6 train.py -out output_name> in ghddi cluster.